SHOCKWAVE Marine Suspension Seating is the Culmination of Over Five Decades of Work

-Originally founded as Professional Components Ltd by David Smith in 1965, our company was created to develop, build and supply safety products for NASCAR racing vehicles.
-We focused heavily on chassis suspension and driver safety, which eventually led to the shock mitigation technology found in all of our products today.
+Originally founded as Professional Components Ltd. by David Smith in 1965, our company was created to develop, build and supply safety products for NASCAR racing vehicles.
+We focused heavily on chassis suspension and driver safety, which led to the Marine Suspension and Shock Mitigation technology found in all of our products today.

-In the years since founding, Professional Components has developed and built safety equipment for a range of different uses, including ambulances, buses, submarines, boats, and for various marine applications such as weather buoys.
-With each new challenge, our capacity and understanding of marine safety environments has evolved, taking us toward new and fascinating uses for our technology, with a spirit of ambition, excitement and hard work.
+In the years since, Professional Components has designed and manufactured safety equipment for a range of different applications, including ambulances, buses, submarines, boats, and other marine products such as weather buoys.
+With each new challenge, our capacity and understanding of marine safety has evolved, taking us toward new and innovative uses for our products.

 In 2001, David Smith wanted to do something he had never done before: travel from his home on Vancouver Island up to Alaska in a 24-foot aluminum boat he built himself.
 But there was a problem.
 Dave knew that the waters in the North Pacific would be rough – and his hard-bottom boat was likely to do a number on his back during the long passage.
 So, like every great entrepreneur, he worked to solve the problem.

 Dave’s solution was to apply his extensive experience building NASCAR chassis to building a prototype SHOCKWAVE Seat for his own boat.
 With the shock mitigation technology in installed, he set off for Alaska at a record pace.
 He was able to travel so fast, in fact, it raised the alarm bells of the US Coast Guard, who eventually caught up with him onshore in Alaska, following an unsuccessful attempt to catch up with him on the water.